 - Any additional documentation that is directly pertinent to, or highlights, the nominee’s “distinction in scholarship”, including letters of support from the nominee's supervisory committee.

-Please email a complete nomination package in one PDF file (last name, first name) to the Scholarship & Awards Coordinator.
+Please email a complete nomination package in one PDF file (last name, first name) to the Manager - External Scholarships and Graduate Awards.

-- If you require further assistance, please contact our Scholarship & Awards Coordinator by visiting our FGS Staff Directory.
+- If you require further assistance, please contact our Manager - External Scholarships and Graduate Awards by visiting our FGS Staff Directory.

 - For more information visit the Governor General’s website.